avisoventures/avisoventures.github.io/content/posts/controlling-dilution.md

 ---
-title: Controlling Dilution - Top 5 Ways
+title: Controlling Dilution - The Series
 description: As fundraising happens, the founder's stake in the company slowly shrinks.
 How can you control it and get a better exit?
 author: Andrew Peterson
 date: 2022-01-21